o3de/o3de.org/content/docs/userguide/rendering/disable/blur-node.md

 ---
-description: ' Use the Disable Blur node in the &ALYlong; &script-canvas; editor to disable the blur (Gaussian blur) filter. '
+description: ' Use the Disable Blur node in the Amazon Lumberyard Script Canvas editor to disable the blur (Gaussian blur) filter. '
 title: Disable Blur
 ---